-William Thompson started the farm in 1920, planting mainly apples.
-William had a wife Laura, and four children, Lucy, Charles, Richard, and
+William Thompson started the farm in 1920, planting mainly apples and cherries.
+William had a wife Laura, and four children, Lucy, Charles, Richard, and Jean.

 Charles grew up on the farm in Somers.
 He Served in WWII, and when he came home got his degree in agriculture from UW Madison.
 He came back to the farm to continue what his father had started.
 He was married to Marilyn, and they had four children, Susan, Jeff, Nancy, and Gary.